Mohamed Ali Ben Romdhane

-Career
+Club career

 Espérance de Tunis

 Ben Romdhane played his first game with the Espérance de Tunis on 8 April 2018 against ES Métlaoui.
 His team won 1–0 and eventually won the title that year.

 Ferencváros

 On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th matchday of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

 On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 Al Ahly

-Ben Romdhane made three appearances for Al Ahly in the 2025 FIFA Club World Cup scoring a spectacular goal against FC Porto in a 4-4 draw.
+Ben Romdhane made three appearances for Al Ahly in the 2025 FIFA Club World Cup scoring a spectacular goal against FC Porto in a 4–4 draw.

 International career

 On 8 September 2025, Ben Romdhane scored a goal in the fourth minute of injury time that secured a 1–0 away win over Equatorial Guinea to send Tunisia to the 2026 FIFA World Cup.